LangLangBart/boonGUI/.github/README.md

 * **Pyromod**
   * Drag and drop the file over the 0ad start icon or double click it.
-  * The mod will be unpacked and placed automatically in your `/0ad/mods/` folder.
+  * The mod gets unpacked and placed automatically in your `/0ad/mods/` folder.
 * **ZIP**
-  * Unpack it it in your `/0ad/mods/` folder.
+  * Unpack it in your `/0ad/mods/` folder.

 * Launch 0 A.D., click `Settings` and `Mod Selection`.
 * Double-click `boonGUI`, click `Save Configuration` and `Start Mods`.